IFRS 9 and CECL: The challenges of loss accounting standards

 Working with uncertainty

 IFRS 9 and CECL are primarily principle-based.
-As such, the implementation guidelines will likely change as consensus is built and clearer guidance is provided.
-Given the evolutionary nature of these standards, institutions may spend more time iterating model development cycles before transitioning to IFRS 9 and CECL reserving.
+As such, the implementation guidelines will likely continue to evolve as consensus is built around best practices.
+Given the evolutionary nature of these standards, institutions may need to continue iterating model development cycles even after transitioning to IFRS 9 and CECL reserving.

-Additionally, lifetime loss models may rely on data elements not previously required for stress testing.
-As a recent report revealed, only 17 percent of banks surveyed had a unified data repository established for stress testing.
-This suggests many banks are not prepared for the ever-increasing integration of finance and risk data required for IFRS 9 or CECL and stress testing.
+Many banks are not prepared for the ever-increasing integration of finance and risk data required for IFRS 9 or CECL and stress testing.
+Lifetime loss models may rely on data elements not previously required for stress testing.
 This may create data integrity risk, as analysts obtain the required data through ad hoc channels in order to meet their stress-testing deadlines.
 Institutions must ensure that the data used for stress testing ties with data used for IFRS 9 and CECL model development.

 Meeting the challenges